 - Built on the believe that all Jewish children should have access to Torah learning

-HACS believes in educating the whole child.
+LHA believes in educating the whole child.
 We provide a rigorous, up-to-date curriculum in a nurturing and stimulating environment that promotes optimal learning.
 Our small class sizes allow for individualized, differentiated instruction.

 About 1/3 of each day is spent studying Hebrew and learning Jewish history, sacred text, holidays, and customs.
 Critical thinking and interpretation skills are developed through their daily Torah study.